jackhgallagher/fantasy/HyperC2C.md

     - The order of the 1st thru 9th picks will be based on potential points scored (PP) during Weeks 1-14 of the previous season, in ascending order.
 All teams who did not place 1st, 2nd, or 3rd are ranked by PP, regardless of if they made the playoffs.
     - The 10th/11th/12th picks will be given to the 3rd/2nd/1st place finishers, respectively.
 - All players who are currently enrolled in a college football program, *or* are a high school senior graduating that spring are eligible to be drafted.

+### Supplemental Orphan Draft ###

+- The Supplemental Orphan Draft, if necessary, will be held sometime in the month of May.
+- If a team is orphaned and the commissioner deems the team completely uncompetitive, the orphan can be given some number of supplemental draft picks for 1, 2, and/or 3 years in the future.
+The commissioner will consult openly with the rest of the league when making the compensation decision.
+- The player pool for the supplemental draft are NFL rookies who were not drafted as devys.

 ## __Divisions__ ##